sourcecodethai/winston-express-middleware/Readme.md

     expressWinston.requestWhitelist.push('body');
     expressWinston.responseWhitelist.push('body');

+If you need more fine grained control you can also specify sub-keys of request and response objects.
+Let's say you want to log the remoteAddress of the request without the entire connection object:

+Example:
+    expressWinston.requestWhitelist.push("connection.remoteAddress");

 ## Route-Specific Whitelists and Blacklists

 You can add whitelist elements in a route.  winston-express-middleware adds a `_routeWhitelists` object to the `req`uest, containing `.body`, `.req` and .res` properties, to which you can set an array of 'whitelist' parameters to include in the log, specific to the route in question: